nexusGM/SNHU-Computer-Science-Portfolio/README.md

 ## Matthew Tyson

 # CS-250 Software Developement Lifcycle
+## Sprint Review and Retrospective

+- How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?

+- How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?

+- What does it mean to be a good team member in software development?

-# CS-210 Project
+# CS-210 Programming Languages
+## Project

-## Project Summary and Problem Solved
+### Project Summary and Problem Solved

 - Summarize the project: